 - Mark I. Vail, Worrell Chair of Politics and International Affairs, Wake Forest University

-- Gary Herrigel, Paul Klapper Professor in the College and Division of Social Science, Department of Political Science, University of Chicago
+- Gary Herrigel, Paul Klapper Professor in the College and Division of Social Sciences, Department of Political Science, University of Chicago

 "Our understanding of modern political economy still rests on national economic and political institutions that were shaped by the industrial revolution and peaked in the second half of the 20th century.
 Yet the world has entered a profound shift towards the global knowledge economy, which redefines established institutions, restructures value creation, and pushes the role of corporate power onto the political agenda.
 Germany is a key case in this process, given its remarkably different growth strategies and politics compared to other rich countries.
 This book analyzes continuity and change in Germany’s political economy across important policy fields: industrial relations, social policy, finance, macroeconomics, and social-democratic politics.
 It is an interesting and welcome contribution to an important debate."